-In the automotive sector, the Company continues to participate in discussions and prototype programs involving the development of SmartMetalTM applications for vehicle crash mitigation systems and lightweighting applications.
-Management remains convinced that SmartMetalTM has the potential to resolve the conflicting requirements within automotive design for increased vehicle crashworthiness while at the same time reducing vehicle weight.
+In the automotive sector, the Company is engaged with three separate auto industry suppliers/manufacturers regarding the development of SmartMetalTM applications for vehicle crash mitigation systems and light-weighting applications.
+Management remains convinced that SmartMetalTM has the potential to resolve the conflicting requirements within automotive design for increased vehicle crashworthiness while at the same time increasing energy efficiency via vehicle weight reduction.

 Cymat continues to work closely with our partner, Alucoil SA., in the development of composite sandwich panels with Cymat's SAF as the panel core.
-Cymat recently secured a grant from the Federal Economic Development Agency for Southern Ontario under the Canadian federal government's Steel and Aluminum Initiative.
-The grant will support Cymat's continuing commercial development of a new aluminum foam for its Spanish sandwich panel venture.
+Alucoil recently completed the installation of heating system upgrades to its panel brazing line in Spain.
+Cymat expects to deliver an enhanced version of its newly developed aluminum foam to Spain early in the new calendar year in support of brazing trial completion.
+In support of its new foam development program, Cymat has begun to receive proceeds from the recently secured grant through the Federal Economic Development Agency for Southern Ontario under the Canadian federal government's Steel and Aluminum Initiative.